Ho Chi Minh City

 Gate of Giac vien pagoda

-During 6 years of repairing Giac Lam Pagoda, Huong Dang had used the small house as a place to worship Buddha.
-In 1805, he asked for Vien Quang’s permission to build another temple here and named it Quan Am Vien.
-In 1850, Quan Am Vien was officially renamed Giac Vien Pagoda.
+During the six-year renovation of the pagoda, Huong Dang used the small house for Buddhist worship.
+In 1805, he received Master Vien Quang’s permission to build a temple named Quan Am Vien.
+In 1850, it officially became Giac Vien Pagoda.

 Yard of Giac Vien pagoda

-Giac Vien Pagoda has witnessed many ups and downs in the history of Vietnam.
-Giac Vien Pagoda has been classified by the Vietnamese government as a cultural relic and a small museum of wood carvings with outstanding historical and artistic value.
-Because of that, combined with the ancient and attractive architecture, Giac Vien Pagoda has become one of the most attractive tourist destinations of Ho Chi Minh City, in particular, and the South of Vietnam, in general.
+Now 175 years old (as of 2025), Giac Vien ranks among Ho Chi Minh City’s five oldest temples.
+The Vietnamese government recognizes it as a cultural relic and wooden carving museum.
+Because of that, combined with the ancient and attractive architecture, Giac Vien has become one of the most attractive tourist destinations of Ho Chi Minh City, in particular, and the South of Vietnam, in general.

 Inside Giac Vien pagoda